GoogleContainerTools/skaffold/deperecation-policy.md

 The pipeline config, i.e. `skaffold.yaml` is **beta**.

-This means that you can safely depend on the skaffold config with the assumption that skaffold will autoupgrade to the latest version:
+This means that you can safely depend on the skaffold config with the assumption that skaffold will auto-upgrade to the latest version:

 - Removal and non-upgradable changes are subject to the deprecation policy for all (even new) features under the config.
 - Auto-upgradable changes are not considered breaking changes.

 ## Skaffold components

-We are committed to design for autoupgradeable changes in the config.
+We are committed to design for auto-upgradeable changes in the config.
 However the **behavior** of individual component might suffer breaking changes depending on maturity.

 - Filewatcher: beta